 5. Low Interest Rate

 Because the HELOC is backed by your home, you will enjoy a much lower interest rate than you ever could get on a credit card.
 This makes your monthly payment much more affordable.
 Even better, some lenders, may offer a super low introductory rate on your HELOC for the first six months or year.
+Don’t forget to find out if you are eligible for a no cost HELOC loan.
+You also need to check with trusted lenders for today’s HELOC rates.

 Most consumers get an adjustable rate HELOC because the introductory rate for the draw period is lower.
 But if we enter a period where interest rates rise, you could end up with your rate going higher than you thought.
 Also, after the draw period ends on the HELOC loan, usually after five or ten years, your interest rate will go up.
 You are only paying interest during the draw period; after that, you are paying principle and interest.